Virtual algebraic fibrations of K\"ahler groups: Groups with Virtual Albanese Dimension One

 \begin{proof} The point of this statement is that the first inclusion is strict.
-For sake of clarity, we review the argument we used in the proof of Theorem \ref{qu:bq}: the condition on the Albanese dimension implies that $G$ algebraically fibers, for some primitive class $\phi \in H^1(G)$.
+For sake of clarity, we review the argument we used in the proof of Theorem \ref{thm:koda}: the condition on the Albanese dimension implies that $G$ algebraically fibers, for some primitive class $\phi \in H^1(G)$.
 As the Euler characteristic of $X$ is strictly positive, Hillman's Theorem (\cite[Theorem 4.5(4)]{Hil02}) entails that $\ker ~ \phi$ is not $FP_2$, nor \textit{a fortiori} finitely presented. \end{proof}

-Note that the same conclusion of the lemma holds, even when $a(G) = 1$, as long as the fundamental group group algebraically fibers, e.g. for the Cartwright--Steger surface.
+Note that the same conclusion of the lemma holds, even when $a(G) = 1$, as long as the fundamental group algebraically fibers, e.g. for the Cartwright--Steger surface.
 Perhaps more importantly, the corollary applies to the aforementioned Kodaira fibrations defined by Kodaira and Atiyah.
 Topologically, these are surface bundles over a surface, so that their fundamental groups are nontrivial extension of a surface group by a surface group.
 Higher BNSR invariants of direct products of surfaces groups are (to an extent) well understood by purely group theoretical reasons.
-Instead, Lemma \ref{cor:bnsr} seems to be the first result of that type for nontrivial extensions, and uses in crucial manner the fact that the group is K\"ahler: we are not aware of any other means to show that $\S^1(G)$ is nonempty.
+Instead, Proposition \ref{proposition:bnsr} seems to be the first result of that type for nontrivial extensions.

 \begin{remark} The reader familiar with BNSR invariants may notice that we are just shy of being able to conclude that the fundamental group of aspherical K\"ahler surfaces of positive Euler characteristic has empty $\S^2(G)$.
 We conjecture that this is true.
 (The conjecture holds true whenever $\S^2(G) = - \S^2(G)$.)
-We mention also that the statement of Lemma \ref{cor:bnsr} remains true if we consider the homological BNSR invariant $\S^2(G;\Z)$ of \cite{BR88}. \end{remark}
+We mention also that the statement of Proposition \ref{proposition:bnsr} remains true if we consider the homological BNSR invariant $\S^2(G;\Z)$ of \cite{BR88}. \end{remark}

-We want to discuss now a result that may prevent the existence of new simple examples of K\"ahler groups with $va(G) = 1$, under the assumption that the group satisfies residual properties akin to those holding for most irreducible $3$--manifold groups, namely being virtually RFRS (in particular, that holds for the fundamental group of irreducible manifolds that have hyperbolic pieces in their geometric decomposition).
-This class of groups was first introduced by Agol in the study of virtual fibrations of $3$--manifold groups: A group $G$ is RFRS if there exists a filtration $\{G_{i}|i \geq 0\}$ of finite index normal subgroups $G_{i} \unlhd_{f} G_{0} = G$ with $\bigcap_{i} G_{i} = \{1\}$ whose successive quotient maps $\a_{i}\colon G_{i} \to G_i/G_{i+1}$ factorize through the maximal free abelian quotient: